 6. Pack colouring chalks to keep the kids busy with pebble art!

+French bread pizza.
 Slice a piece of French bread and spread soft cheese on the cut sides.
 Top with tomato purée, then fill with crumbled cheese and your favourite pizza toppings.
-Push the slices back into a loaf shape, double-wrap in foil, then cook for 5-8 minutes on both sides.
+Push the slices back into a loaf shape, double-wrap in foil, then cook for 5-8 minutes on both sides on an open fire.

 Don't go without